 Case Management and Scheduling Orders

-The standard form for case management reports is to be used by the parties is located here, and is provided under Case and Trial Management Forms below.
+The standard form for case management reports is located here, and is provided under Case and Trial Management Forms below.
 When signing the Case Management Report, attorneys must comply with Local Rule 1.05(d) and include all required information.

-Ordinarily, the Court will enter a scheduling order within 7 days of the filing of the Case Management Report.
-A preliminary pre-trial conference will not be held unless requested by the parties or deemed necessary by the Court.
-Preliminary pre-trial conferences are normally conducted by the Magistrate Judge assigned to the case.
+Ordinarily, the Court will enter a scheduling order within seven days of the filing of the Case Management Report.
+A preliminary pretrial conference will not be held unless requested by the parties or deemed necessary by the Court.
+Preliminary pretrial conferences are normally conducted by the magistrate judge assigned to the case.

-Schedule permitting, Judge Presnell normally conducts a final pre-trial conference in each civil case approximately three weeks prior to trial.
+Schedule permitting, Judge Presnell normally conducts a final pretrial conference in each civil case approximately three weeks prior to trial.
 Motions in limine will be heard at that time.
-Pre-trial conferences are usually scheduled at 8:30 a.m. or 4:30 p.m., so as not to interfere with his trial schedule.

 Motions For Summary Judgment

 The parties will be advised if Judge Presnell will require paper copies of exhibits in support of motions for summary judgment.
 The Court prefers transcripts in full-page format.

-When filing motions and responses with the Clerk, it is not necessary to provide the Judge’s staff with separate “courtesy” copies; however, if exhibits exceed 50 pages, a courtesy paper copy is required at the time of filing.
+When filing motions and responses with the Clerk, it is not necessary to provide the Judge's staff with separate "courtesy" copies.
 The parties will be advised if Judge Presnell will require paper copies of exhibits in support of motions and responses.
 The judge prefers transcripts in full-page format.
 All copies may be mailed.

-Mediation is required in substantially all civil cases, and should be completed 4-6 months prior to the scheduled trial date.
+Mediation is required in substantially all civil cases, and should be completed six months prior to the scheduled trial date.
 The parties can stipulate to a mediator in their case management report.
 If they fail to do so, the Court will appoint a mediator.
-The parties will have 14 days from the date of the Case Management & Scheduling Ordr within which to object to any Court-appointed mediator and present a STIPULATED alternate mediator.
+The parties will have 14 days from the date of the Case Management & Scheduling Order within which to object to any Court-appointed mediator and present a STIPULATED alternate mediator.